XplorerDiaz/GAN-Generated-Image-Detector/README.md

 ## Results

-The custom model significantly outperforms the model mentioned in the paper and achieves an accuracy of 100% on the dataset.
+The custom model significantly outperforms the model mentioned in the paper and achieves an accuracy of 99.9% on the dataset.
 The saliency maps confirm that both models focus on the bottom-right corner of the DCT maps, where real images exhibit distinct changes, while GAN-generated images do not.

 ## References

 - **Paper Model**: [Leveraging Frequency Analysis for Deep Fake Image Recognition](https://arxiv.org/abs/2003.08685)

+## Saved model
+You can directly download the trained model to use for your work